jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 It’s important to exercise caution here as we could not confirm this scenario with 100% accuracy.
 However, based on our research, it appears to be the most probable scenario.

-**Image 8:** A screenshot of S2W DarkBERT access requirements.
+![Image: A screenshot of S2W DarkBERT access requirements.]

-*Image description: A screenshot of a website showing the requirements for accessing S2W's DarkBERT, including the need for an email from an academic institution.*

 ### AI Jailbreaking Explored
 Chatbots like ChatGPT have filters in place to ensure that their responses align with ethical policies.
 If a user tries to instruct ChatGPT to perform unethical or illegal actions, it immediately notifies them that it cannot do so.
 However, resourceful users have found ways to bypass these filters and manipulate ChatGPT and similar chatbots using specific prompts.